aflamiano-std/crowdfunding-product-page-main/README-template.md

-# Frontend Mentor - Crowdfunding product page solution
+# Crowdfunding product page

 This is a solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents